-- Water: Even if a nuthatch is reluctant to visit a feeder, it still needs a clean, fresh water source to drink.
-A birdbath should be shallow to attract nuthatches, and they are more attracted to moving water from drippers, wigglers, bird bath fountains or misters.
+- Water: Even if a nuthatch is reluctant to visit a feeder, it still needs a clean, fresh water source from which to drink.
+A birdbath should be shallow to attract nuthatches, and they are even more attracted to moving water from drippers, wigglers, bird bath fountains, or misters.
 Nuthatches have even been known to flutter in oscillating sprinklers, so timing lawn or garden watering to birds' activity periods can help entice them to visit.
 Placing the birdbath near a tree where nuthatches are more likely to feed regularly will help make it more noticeable to the birds.

 - Shelter: Birds need shelter at night and to stay protected from the foul weather.
 Nuthatches will readily use cavities, so providing bird roost boxes can give these small birds a safe, comfortable place to rest.
-Dead trees should be left intact as much as possible to the birds can take advantage of natural cavities as well.
+Dead trees should be left intact as much as possible so the birds can take advantage of natural cavities, as well.
 On warmer nights, both coniferous and deciduous trees can provide adequate shelter for all types of nuthatches to stay safe, though larger, taller and more mature trees are preferred.

 More Tips for Attracting Nuthatches

 Even a yard or garden designed with nuthatches in mind may not immediately attract these sometimes suspicious birds.
-If you know the birds are in the area but they haven't yet made an appearance in your yard, try…
+If you know the birds are in the area but they haven't yet made an appearance in your yard, try these techniques:

 Above all, be patient.
 Nuthatches have bold personalities but may take a long time to trust a new area well enough to come out in the open.
 Over time, however, these fun birds can become backyard favorites all year round.